 Visit Metro’s Service Advisories page for reroute information prior to each game.

 UW shuttles: Fans may purchase a season bus pass or a single-game bus pass for the Eastgate, Houghton / Kingsgate, and South Kirkland routes.
 Single-game bus passes may be purchased for $16 per game online and in advance no later than the Friday before each game.

 Regular Metro service: Unless otherwise indicated, a valid fare is required upon boarding all regularly scheduled transit service.
 Pay regular fares with an ORCA card, UPASS, Transit GO Ticket or cash.
 Husky game tickets are not accepted as fare on any Metro transit service.

 Sound Transit Link light rail

-Link light rail serves Husky Stadium at University of Washington Station from Capitol Hill, downtown Seattle, Beacon Hill, the Rainier Valley, Tukwila, SeaTac Airport, and Angle Lake.
-Beginning on October 2, 2021, there will also be service from three additional rail stations: U District, Roosevelt, and Northgate.
+Link light rail 1 Line serves Husky Stadium at University of Washington Station from Northgate, Roosevelt, U District, Capitol Hill, downtown Seattle, Beacon Hill, the Rainier Valley, Tukwila, SeaTac Airport, and Angle Lake.